DataxEnv/prebiotic-molecule-accumulation-model/README.md

 ## Final Note

 This repository represents my **first serious attempt at computational modeling**.
-It is intentionally simple, transparent, and reflective.
+The model is intentionally simple, transparent, and reflective.
 The emphasis is on understanding the modeling process, interpreting results physically and acknowledging limitations.

 Feedback, discussion, and curiosity are always welcome.